RoaringBitmap/RoaringFormatSpec/README.md

 - Daniel Lemire, Gregory Ssi-Yan-Kai, Owen Kaser, [Consistently faster and smaller compressed bitmaps with Roaring](https://arxiv.org/abs/1603.06549), Software: Practice and Experience (to appear) (arXiv:1603.06549)

 Let us recap that Roaring bitmaps are designed to store sets of 32-bit (unsigned) integers.
+Thus a Roaring bitmap can contain up to 4294967296 integers.
 They are made of three types of 16-bit containers: array, bitset and run containers.
 There are between 1 and 65536 (inclusively) containers.
 Each container has a cardinality (value in [1, 65536]), and it has a 16-bit most significant value (also called "key") in [0,65536).
 All containers are non-empty.

 ## General layout